If you’ve been a small accommodation provider for a while, you’ve probably come across the term ‘rate parity’.

 When you partner with an OTA, they will usually require you to agree to rate parity.
 You are not allowed to undercut the rates they display for your rooms on their websites.

-Small hotels are between a rock and a hard place, as the saying goes.
-On one hand, you don’t have the marketing budget to achieve the kind of reach that your OTA partners do.
+When it comes to rate parity, small hotels are caught between a rock and a hard place.
+On one hand, you probably don’t have the marketing budget to achieve the kind of reach that your OTA partners do.
 They bring you business.
-On the other hand, you want to drive more direct bookings.
+On the other hand, you need to drive more direct bookings to maximise revenue.

 You can enhance your offering by adding elements like free parking, wifi, and tickets to a local event.
 Your OTA may be selling the room at a discounted price, but with your full price there are extras that are more valuable than the discount your guest would be getting if they booked with the OTA.